hkm007/hkm007/README.md

 ### Hi there <img src="https://github.com/hkm007/hkm007/blob/master/Assets/Hi.gif" height ="20px"  width="25px"> I'm Himanshu

 I'm a computer science undergrad with excellent problem solving skill and can write cleaner and efficient code.
-Have a working experience as software development intern at IIT Bombay.
-Possesses good understanding of computer science fundamentals like data structures and algorithms, object oriented programming and operating system.
+Interested in full stack development, system design and software architecture.

 Check out my **`featured repos`** to know my skills better.
 Hit a ⭐ if you like it.